usdot-fhwa-stol/carma-platform/Contributing.md

 ![Branch Workflow](docs/image/Git_Workflow.png)

 ### master
+* This branch contains production-ready code of CARMAPlatform.
+* This branch should be kept stable at all times

 This is the latest stable version of CARMAPlatform.

 ### develop
+* This branch contains code for the upcoming release.
-This branch should be kept stable at all times.
+* This branch should be kept stable at all times.
 This is important because new branches are created off of this branch.

 ### feature
+* These branches are created from develop; **each feature branch is used to implement a single task.** After completing the task, the feature branch must be merged into develop.
+* To avoid ambiguity, we use a specific naming convention for feature branches − they always begin with feature/ followed by a description based on the functionality implemented by the feature.
+For example, **feature/sign-up-with-email-and-password.**
+* Thanks to this naming, team members can easily tell what code each branch contains.

 ### release
 * This branch is created every iteration (i.e. sprint) from develop, and when the team rolls out a release it’s deployed to the staging server for testing.
 A stable release is merged first into the master branch and then into develop.
 * The naming convention for this branch starts with release/ followed by its version.
 For example, **release/v1.0.1.**

 ### hotfix
 * This branch is created for handling emergency situations – it allows developers to quickly fix something in production.
 This branch uses master as the parent branch and merges into both master and develop.